Skrull: Second Kree–Skrull War

 To restore their powers, the Super-Skrull's DNA needed to be transferred to S'byll, because only a female could spread the ability to the other Skrulls.
 The Surfer helped them to power a machine that would return the Empress' shape-shifting abilities.
-The device was successful.
-With this power, she was able to restore every Skrull she touched and became the true Empress of the Skrulls.
+The device was successful, and with this power she was able to restore every Skrull she touched.
+She became the true Empress of the Skrulls.

-She and the Super-Skrull waged war with the Kree with the help of the Silver Surfer.
-She replaced the Super-Skrull with Captain Reptyl and he helped to change her into an emotionless reptile.
+S'byll and the Super-Skrull waged war with the Kree with the help of the Silver Surfer.
+She replaced the Super-Skrull with Captain Reptyl, who helped to change her into an emotionless reptile.
 But Reptyl was betrayed by one of his own and the Skrull fleet was utterly destroyed by the Kree.
-S'byll and the Silver Surfer went alone to attack the Kree homeworld of Hala.
+S'byll and the Silver Surfer went alone to attack Hala.

 Gaining the knowledge that Nenora was actually a Skrull gave them the advantage.
-S'byll gave her shape-shifting abilities back to her, crippling her and showing the Kree her true self.
+S'byll gave her shape-shifting abilities back to Nenora, crippling her and showing the Kree her true self.
 A peace treaty was created.

-The Skrulls eventually broke that peace treaty, as they kept their military drive and prefer to fight rather than negotiate.
+The Skrulls eventually broke the peace treaty, preferring to fight rather than negotiate.
 Among the other races contained within the Skrull Empire are the Druff, Guna, Kallusina, Morani, Pheragot, Queega, Tekton, and Yirbek races.
 Other races remain independent, whether through treaties or open resistance.
 Such races include the Clegrimites, Gegku, Krylorians, Wilameanis, and Xandarians.
-The Skrull-Xandarian war with the Xandarians recently ended with the destruction of Xandar by the supervillainess Nebula.
+The Skrull-Xandarian war ended with Nebula destroying Xandar.

 Other activities

 Skrulls are, meanwhile, involved in numerous other activities.
 They were revealed to have conquered a medieval planet and abandoned it after its inhabitants perished.
 Skrull Prime Ten battled the Fantastic Four and Captain Mar-Vell.
 The Skrulls sent their own representative to witness the fate of the Phoenix, at her trial by the Shi'ar.
 There is a lone appearance of Queen Akilll of the Skrulls.
 A lone Skrull poisoned Vera Gantor to force the Avengers to seek the Resurrection Stone on his behalf.
 The Skrulls sent General Zedrao to give the dying Captain Mar-Vell the Royal Skrull Medal of Honor.
-The Skrulls had captured a Kree spy who had infiltrated into the Skrulls by using a symbiote.
+The Skrulls had captured a Kree spy, Tel-Kar, who had infiltrated into the Skrulls by using a symbiote.